 DRIVEN BY A DREAM

 Prepared or not, we handed off the first baton to our intelligent and determined son.
 Between the ages of three and eight, he had a love affair with camouflage.
 So it was no shock when he pursued his life long dream and joined the Air Force.
-Delayed entry promised several years of active duty shortly out of high school.
-I was so proud of his choice.
+Delayed entry promised several years of active duty shortly out of high school and we were so proud of his choice.
 However, the recruiting brochures could not predict the 9/11 terrorist attack, which occurred exactly one week before his departure date in 2001.

 ARE THEIR DREAMS YOURS?